Learning is earning… even when we bomb.

 Here’s what I mean…

-Was that their fault?
-No, it was mine.
-I was speaking to people who came to be entertained… and if there is one thing I am not known for, it is being an entertainer.
-It’s good to know, not only what your focus is… but what it is not.
-Big lesson learned: Know your goal, and be sure that it is clear to those to whom you are trying to communicate that goal.
+I was speaking to people who came to be entertained that night.
+Most of them young rappers.
+Big lesson learned: Know your goal, and be sure it is clear to those to whom you are trying to communicate that goal.

 And… you can’t be everything to everyone.